Syntax Guide

 push:

-# Specify the build environment using Dockerfile
+# Specify build environment via Dockerfile

 - docker: